scade-platform/swift-android-site/content/Blog/Blog.md

 We reworked our website to further enhance clarity and show you the ease with which you can develop Android applications with Swift.

-# July updating of SCADE Applogic
+# July update of SCADE Applogic
 July 14 , 2025

 1. Full support for the latest Swift 6.1 – bringing all the newest language features seamlessly into your projects.